 Although Bruce’s showing at Long Beach is often painted in glossy terms, many of those in attendance corroborate the polarizing nature of his demonstration, in which half the crowd perceived him as brash and condescending.

-As longtime karate teacher Clarence Lee remembers it: “Guys were practically lining up to fight Bruce Lee after his performance at Long Beach.”
-(Bruce didn’t fight anybody).
+As longtime karate teacher Clarence Lee remembers it: “Guys were practically lining up to fight Bruce Lee after his performance at Long Beach.” (but Bruce didn’t fight anybody).

 Why did he fight Wong Jack Man?